agueguen-LR/NixOS-config/README.md

 Boot into the [NixOS minimal installer](https://nixos.org/download/) and connect to the internet.

-> Clone this repository
+Clone this repository
 ```bash
 git clone https://github.com/agueguen-LR/NixOS-config
 cd NixOS-config
 ```

-> Choose the device you want to install to with ```lsblk``` and replace the device name in disko/impermanence.nix with it
+Choose the device you want to install to with ```lsblk``` and replace the device name in disko/impermanence.nix with it
 ```bash
 nano disko/impermanence.nix
 ```

-> Run disko
+Run disko
 ```bash
 sudo nix --experimental-features 'nix-command flakes' \
     run github:nix-community/disko/latest -- \
     --mode destroy,format,mount ./disko/impermanence.nix
 ```

-> Create your hardware-configuration.nix
+Create your hardware-configuration.nix
 ```bash
 sudo nixos-generate-config --no-filesystems --root /mnt
 cp /mnt/etc/nixos/hardware-configuration.nix .
 ```

-> Move this repo to /mnt/etc/nixos
+Move this repo to /mnt/etc/nixos
 ```bash
 sudo mv ./* /mnt/etc/nixos
 cd /mnt/etc/nixos
 ```

-> Create your password and TEMPORARILY put it into your chosen config by adding hashedPassword = <your-hashed-password> to users.users.<username>
+Create your password and TEMPORARILY put it into your chosen config by adding hashedPassword = <your-hashed-password> to users.users.<username>
+> hashedPasswordFile overwrites hashedPassword so comment it out temporarily
 ```bash
 mkpasswd <your-password> >> configs/<your-chosen-config>/configuration.nix #appends to end of file for copy-pasting
 sudo nano configs/<your-chosen-config>/configuration.nix